jefflombard/sparc/README.md

 └── app
 ```

-Spark makes it easy to write Lightning apps, handling boiler plate for you.
+sparc makes it easy to write Lightning apps, handling boiler plate for you.
 Once installation is finished, you can speed up development by running shortcuts inside the project folder.

 ## Shortcuts and Commands
-In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands.
+In addition to creating scaffolding for projects, sparc contains useful scripts and aliases for SFDX commands.
 These should be run from within a project folder.

 ### Starting a new project
-- `spark create myProject` - creates a new project called myProject
+- `sparc create myProject` - creates a new project called myProject

 ### Development
 #### Add packages and tools
-- `spark add:redux` - installs redux and adds a provider component as described in [Lightning-Redux](https://github.com/madmax983/lightning-redux).
+- `sparc add:redux` - installs redux and adds a provider component as described in [Lightning-Redux](https://github.com/madmax983/lightning-redux).
-- `spark add:strike` - adds components from the [strike](http://www.lightningstrike.io/) library.
+- `sparc add:strike` - adds components from the [strike](http://www.lightningstrike.io/) library.
-- `spark add:git` - runs the `git init` command.
+- `sparc add:git` - runs the `git init` command.

 #### Working with scratch orgs
-- `spark build` - runs the build command for the project.
+- `sparc build` - runs the build command for the project.
-- `spark push` - pushes local project to default scratch org.
+- `sparc push` - pushes local project to default scratch org.
-- `spark push:force` - pushes local project to default scratch org ignoring conflicts.
+- `sparc push:force` - pushes local project to default scratch org ignoring conflicts.
-- `spark preview` - pushes local code to default scratch org and opens in a new window.
+- `sparc preview` - pushes local code to default scratch org and opens in a new window.
-- `spark open` - opens the local default scratch org.
+- `sparc open` - opens the local default scratch org.
 #### Testing
-- `spark test` - runs the test command to run default tests.
+- `sparc test` - runs the test command to run default tests.

 #### Deploying to production
-- `spark package` - builds a package that can easily be deployed to a production org.
+- `sparc package` - builds a package that can easily be deployed to a production org.

 ## Contributing
 Help is appreciated, if you would like to contribute, you can either message me or create a PR.